Sweeps and Inducing Labour: Making Informed Decisions Links And Book Review

 I am a Doula not a medical professional – I cannot give medical advice and I would not give advice at all, but I can read guidelines and am aware when they are not being followed – this blog should help to support you in accessing the information you should already be being given by your health care providers.

 This book enables women to unpick scaremongering and make informed decisions relating to their journey, their body, their baby and their birth.
 It is a huge step in providing balanced information and allowing women to make informed choices for themselves.

-The book can be hired from me for £2.50 for 2 weeks and is available free to clients.
+The book is available free to clients.

 Samantha Gadsden walks with women on their life’s journeys.
 She is an experienced Doula, based close to Cardiff in South Wales, mother to 4 children and wife to Eddie, more information can be found on her facebook page, Samantha Gadsden Doula and her website, Caerphilly Doula.
 SOS Doula, Telephone and online support is always available.

 If you are interested in writing a guest blog or sharing a life or birth story please feel free to contact her HERE.